Xunnamius/projector-lens-lib-cjs/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-* Racism or sexism in any context
+* Racism or sexism in any shape or form
 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks